Welshpool Road: Welshpool Road

 Welshpool Road west of Roe Highway is 5.5 km long, and unlike Welshpool Road East, did not have a West suffix added after the road's disconnection.
 The road is typical of those major in the Welshpool Area; although of a reasonable quality, being a 4-lane single or dual carriageway it contains only a handful of traffic lights, is choked by traffic in peak hour, has industrial business dotting the road, and has many minor roads which have no form of control, give way and stop signs excepted.

 Welshpool Road begins as an extension of a west-east section of Albany Highway (Albany Highway continues to the south of the intersection).
-Continuing through Welshpool, it meets Leach Highway soon after.
+Continuing through Welshpool it meets the Leach Highway soon after.
 Leach Highway marks the most dangerous intersection for both Welshpool Road and Leach Highway; the intersection is also one of Perth's busiest.
 It then meets Kewdale Road, passing through outer Welshpool after this point.
 The final controlled intersection for the road is McDowell Street.
 McDowell Street extends north, meets Orrong Road, and then continues into neighbouring Kewdale.
 Although of importance for barely 300 m, McDowell Street distributes traffic onto Orrong Road, allowing motorists to continue their journey along Welshpool Road East.

 For those who continue along Welshpool Road, the road sharply turns south after 500 m, and continues as William Street.